 Pursuant to Section 106 of the National Historic Preservation Act and implementing regulations 36 CFR 800, TVA completed a Phase I architectural survey to identify NRHP listed, eligible, or potentially eligible historic structures and sites within the Project Area.
 In preparation for the survey, a search of the site survey files and other resources available at the THC was completed.
 Additionally, TVA completed a review of the local and regional historical literature for the study area showing that the Project Area had been subjected to multiple previous surveys.
 Based on the results of the background review for historic structures and sites by TVA, there are no historic architectural resources in the Project Area or in the Project Area viewshed.
 Recent aerial imagery shows vegetative buffers on surrounding parcels forming a barrier that limits visibility of the Project Area from surrounding historic architectural resources.
 The Project Area has also been subject to documented construction activities and disturbance that has severely altered the landscape, causing erosional issues with subsoil and parent material often visible at the ground surface.
 Based on the background research and the Phase I architectural survey, and in consultation with the Tennessee SHPO, TVA finds that the Action Alternative would have no effect on properties included in or eligible for inclusion in the NRHP.
 TVA consulted with the Tennessee SHPO in a letter dated March 4, 2020 regarding TVA's findings and recommendations.
-In a letter dated March 9, 2020 the Tennessee SHPO concurred with TVA's findings that the Action Alternative would result in no effect to properties included in or eligible for inclusion in the NRHP (Attachment 3).
+Pursuant to Section 106 of the National Historic Preservation Act, TVA consulted with the Tennessee SHPO in a letter dated March 4, 2020 requesting concurrence that the Action Alternative would have no effect on properties included in or eligible for inclusion in the NRHP.
+The Tennessee SHPO concurred with this determination in a letter dated March 9, 2020 (Attachment 3).